 Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process.

-Best Ways to Stay Safe on Airbnb WiFi
+What Are The Best Ways To Stay Safe on Airbnb WiFi?

 1. Use a VPN

-A VPN prevents your sensitive information from being exposed over Airbnb WiFi.
-This hides your connection completely through a private server in another location, making it much harder for anyone to steal your passwords.
-Not even the Airbnb host will be able to see your activity on their network.
+A VPN prevents your sensitive information from being exposed over Airbnb WiFi by routing your connection via its private network.
+This makes it much harder for anyone to steal your passwords, credit card details, or login credentials.
+Not even the Airbnb host can see your activity on their network.
+Given that 43% of public WiFi users have had their information compromised (The Gilmer Mirror)4, using a VPN adds a vital layer of protection.

-If you’re staying in an Airbnb abroad, a VPN can also help you access sites from home, like your online banking.
+If you’re staying in an Airbnb abroad, it can also help you access sites from home, like your online banking.
 It does this by changing your IP location to your home country.
 If you stay at Airbnbs in countries that restrict or monitor the internet, VPNs with obfuscation disguise the traffic.
-This allows safe, unrestricted access to accounts from home.
+This allows safe, unrestricted access to accounts from any location.

 2. Use a Mobile Hotspot Instead